Mark T. Smith: Early life and education

 Smith is an American painter known for his vibrant, intricate artworks that blend traditional techniques with contemporary influences.
 Born in Wilmington, Delaware, Smith attended Archmere Academy, before moving to New York City in 1986 to study at the Pratt Institute in Brooklyn.
 His education at Pratt honed his figure-drawing skills and deepened his understanding of what it means to be an artist.

 Career

 After graduating from Pratt Institute, Smith quickly established himself with his first commission—a limited-edition poster for Walt Disney Company in Orlando.
 In New York City, he gained recognition for his paintings, animations, and design work.
 His corporate patrons included MTV, Pepsi, the New York Knicks, Rolling Stone, Sony, UB40, Chrysler, Showtime, Nickelodeon, and VH-1.
 Eventually, his illustration work was represented by Richard Solomon Artists Representative.

 In 1996, Smith gained national attention with the "Absolut Smith" campaign for Absolut Vodka.
 In 2003, he created three paintings—Drive Thru Man, Mothman, and Empty—for Taco Bell, which were reproduced on stretched canvas to decorate the chain's restaurants.
 Several copies of these works were stolen, later appearing on resale platforms such as eBay and other online marketplaces.
-In 2002, he hand-painted a pair of PT Cruisers.
+Interest in Smith's Taco Bell paintings has surged in recent years, with a growing cult following.
+The artwork continues to be stolen from remaining locations where it is still displayed and has been recreated in the Metaverse.